Sneeze Achiu: College career

 In 1922, Achiu began attending the University of Dayton and joined its sports team, the Dayton Flyers.
-There, he was the first person of Chinese descent to play college football.
 When his teammates had difficulty discerning how to pronounce his last name, he reportedly told them: "Sneeze it and you'll get it", earning him his nickname "Sneeze".
 (Note: Also reported as: "If you sneeze, you got it.")
 Achiu earned a national reputation as a standout four-sport athlete in football, baseball, wrestling, and track, earning nine varsity letters.

 Achiu excelled particularly at football in college and earned attention playing there.
 During his freshman year, he started as the team's halfback, though also played defensive back and kicker.
-That year, he made a name for himself as a fantastic punt returner.
+That year, he made a name for himself as a punt returner.
 He was singled out for a game-winning field goal against Carnegie Tech and his performance during a shutout game against the University of Cincinnati.

 During his career at the university, Achiu was considered the most fun player to watch.
 The Dayton Daily News described him as "the greatest drawing card in the history of the school and also the most popular performer with the fans".
-He recounted that during his first year playing football had only fifty attendees, but by the time he left, the school had built a 10,000-seat stadium.
+He recounted that during his first year playing football, games only had around fifty attendees standing behind a rope, playing on a gravel field with no grass.
+By the time he left, the school had built a 10,000-seat stadium.